anilgeorge04/chillwhere/README.md

 You come across a movie or TV show you want to watch while talking to a friend, watching or reading something.
 Do you then go into each platform one by one to check which one has it?
 What if you could run the search from one place?

-Use **Chill where?** to type once and search across all your platforms.
+Use **Chill where** to type once and search across all your platforms.

 ![chill where?](images/chill-where.png)